hallie-marshall/ecommerce-promotional-abtesting/README.md

 ![Bayesian Posterior Distributions of Conversion Rates: DiscountType](bayesian_discount.png)

 **Urgency Message:** The probability that Urgency is better than No Urgency is 30.82%, which is not considered significant.
-No Urgency messaging converts at 25.81% while No Urgency messaging converts at 25.89%.
+Urgency messaging converts at 25.81% while No Urgency messaging converts at 25.89%.

 ![Bayesian Posterior Distributions of Conversion Rates: UrgencyMessage](bayesian_urgency.png)